Fraud attempts will continue in 2025!

 Another form of phishing is to have your bank card digitised (tokenised) in Apple Pay or Google Pay on your behalf to access the money in your bank account associated with your bank card.
 In addition to your bank card details (card number, expiry date and CVV code), a critical element of the digitisation process is the activation code sent by the bank to the phone number you have provided to the requesting bank in the form of an SMS.
 This message will specifically indicate whether the code is being sent to initiate the Apple Pay or Google Pay registration process.
 If this code is given to an unauthorised person, the registration can be successfully closed, so it is very important that if:

-Complaints regarding interbank and intra-bank ad hoc transfer orders
+Information about complaints regarding interbank and intrabank ad hoc transfer orders and unauthorized card use.

 You can make a complaint through the following channels: